These soft sourdough pumpkin dinner rolls are the perfect way to dress up your holiday table!

 Shaping Sourdough Pumpkin Dinner Rolls

-This recipe makes two dozen rolls — perfect for sharing with family, friends, and neighbors!
+This recipe makes 16 extra-large dinner rolls (130g) or two dozen small rolls (85g) — perfect for sharing with family, friends, and neighbors!

-They can be baked in two 10-inch cast-iron skillets, two standard casserole dishes, or in one large 10 by 15-inch casserole dish.
+They can be baked in two 10-inch cast-iron skillets, two 8-inch by 11.5-inch by 2-inch standard casserole dishes, or in one large 10 by 15-inch casserole dish or one deep 15-inch skillet (pictured).

 These rolls really poof.
 Make sure you allow plenty of space around each roll for expansion but remember that they will stay softest if they are touching each other after proofing.